Pepryan/openstack-resource/README.md

 # Openstack Resource Allocation Web
 Welcome to OpenStack Resource Allocation Web, a lightweight and minimal Python-based web application that simplifies OpenStack resource allocation information.
-With just a few easy clicks, you can swiftly move instances to meet your needs.
+With just a few easy clicks, you can swiftly do a simulation move instances to meet your needs.

 ### Flow
 - Script `get-data-aio.sh` collect data from controller > scp the data files to instance reporting